Well Googled is Half Done: Multimodal Forecasting of New Fashion Product Sales with Image-based Google Trends: Conclusion

 \subsection{Model interpretability: unveiling the Google Trends}

 To understand the role of Google Trends in \approachname we exploit the interpretability of the Attention mechanism.
-To this sake we calculate where in the Google Trend the decoder assigns the highest Cross-Attention weight, to find if there are any systematical tendencies as to where the model looks at when making the prediction.
-Table \ref{table:attn_lag} contains the results, where it can be seen that the initial period of the Google Trend seems to be the most crucial, as also hinted by the correlation analysis in section \ref{sec:exp:corr}.
+To this sake we calculate where in the Google Trend the decoder assigns the highest Cross-Attention weight for the testing set, to find if there are any systematical tendencies as to where the model looks at when making the prediction.
+A windown binning approach is used, similarly to the correlation analysis in Sec. \ref{sec:exp:corr}, and we count the number of times that the lag with the highest weight is located in that particular window.
+Table \ref{table:attn_lag} contains the results, where it can be seen that the initial period of the Google Trend seems to be the most crucial, as also hinted initially by our correlation analysis.